-Frontonasal dysplasia, also known as median cleft face syndrome, is a very rare disorder characterized by abnormalities affecting the head and facial (craniofacial) region.
+Frontonasal dysplasia is a rare disorder characterized by abnormal development of the head and face before birth.
 Major physical characteristics may include widely spaced eyes (ocular hypertelorism); a flat broad nose; and/or a vertical groove down the middle of the face.
 The depth and width of the vertical groove may vary greatly.
 In some cases, the tip of the nose may be missing; in more severe cases, the nose may separate vertically into two parts.
 In addition, an abnormal skin-covered gap in the front of the head (anterior cranium occultum) may also be present in some cases.
-The exact cause of frontonasal dysplasia is not known.
-Most cases occur randomly, for no apparent reason (sporadically).
-However, some cases are thought to run in families.
+There are at least three types of frontonasal dysplasia that can be distinguished by genetic causes and symptoms.

-Some individuals with frontonasal dysplasia had parents who were related by blood (consanguineous).
-Parents who are close relatives have a higher chance that unrelated parents to both carry the same abnormal gene, which increases the risk to have a child with a recessive genetic disorder.
-Some scientists think that frontonasal dysplasia may be caused by the interaction of many genes (polygenic inheritance), possibly in combination with environmental factors (multifactorial inheritance).
+All individuals carry 4-5 abnormal genes.
+Parents who are close relatives (consanguineous) have higher change than unrelated parents to both carry the same abnormal gene, which increases the risk to have children with a recessive genetic disorder.

 Frontonasal dysplasia is usually diagnosed shortly after birth (neonatal period).
 Confirmation of the diagnosis typically includes a thorough clinical evaluation, specialized tests including x-ray studies, and the identification of characteristic physical features.
 Genetic testing for frontonasal dysplasia is available on a research basis only.